 Try to stay focused and maintain eye contact, it will show that you are serious about the position and respect their authority.
 At the end of the interview you should thank them again and shake hands.

 It can be beneficial to send a follow up email thanking them for the opportunity, and you could also ask when you should expect to hear back from them.

 Waiting to hear back

-Any role within health care can take a long time to process because of the wide number of background checks required.
+Any role within health and social care can take a long time to process because of the wide number of background checks required.
 You should allow 2 weeks from the day of the interview before sending a polite email or calling the reception.

 Unsure what training you need – click here to find out.

 If you are looking for training within the health care industry and have some questions, please contact us.